Rust async/await: Async executor

 5. The patrol_closure then triggers the next poll to move the unit to the next pos.

 The execution of the patrol_closure is now at the next .await point.
 The patrol_closure is now in the state 🕓 Patrol::WaitingToReachPosition1.
 The patrol_closure returns Poll::Pending to the task.
 The task returns Poll::Pending to the executor.
-The executor adds the task to the pending_tasks list to be scheduled later.
-The executor returns back to the caller of Executor::step().
+The executor adds the task to the pending_tasks list to be scheduled later—the executor returns to the Executor::step() caller.

 Async task returns Poll::Ready